 Popular for its extensive selection of tea, pastries, and coffee, Café Strauss also has a nice outside seating area.
-In fact, the cafe, which has a lot of tables and chairs, is situated in a lovely and historic area of the Old Town, is a wonderful location to unwind and take in the ambiance.
-When arriving, ou are presented with the several coffee and tea alternatives available, including espresso-based beverages, drip coffee, and a selection of teas.
-It’s a fantastic place to go for a quick and enjoyable snack because you can indulge in a variety of pastries and other baked goods, such croissants, muffins, and cookies.
-In fact, the cafe, which has a lot of tables and chairs and is situated in a lovely and historic area of the Old Town, is a wonderful location to unwind and take in the ambiance.
+In fact, the cafe, which has a lot of tables and chairs, is situated in a lovely and historic area of the Old Town, which is a wonderful location to unwind and take in the ambiance.
+When arriving, you are presented with several coffee and tea alternatives available, including espresso-based beverages, drip coffee, and a selection of teas.
+It’s a fantastic place to go for a quick and enjoyable snack because you can indulge in a variety of pastries and other baked goods, such as croissants, muffins, and cookies.
+In fact, the cafe, which has a lot of tables and chairs and is situated in a lovely historic area of the Old Town, is a wonderful location to unwind and take in the ambiance.

 6. Where to stay